 Fuel for the Loviisa power plant is acquired from the Russian TVEL as a turnkey delivery – from the acquisition of the raw uranium to the production of the fuel assemblies.
 We regularly assess the quality, environmental, and health and safety management systems of our nuclear fuel suppliers and the production of the fuel assemblies.
 Our experts also make regular visits to the uranium mine to assess the fuel supplier’s operations in Russia.

 The spent fuel removed from a nuclear reactor is highly radioactive waste, which is initially stored in a controlled environment at the power plant.
-Loviisa power plant’s spent nuclear fuel will eventually be disposed of in Posiva’s final repository under construction in Olkiluoto.
+Loviisa power plant’s spent nuclear fuel will eventually be disposed of in Posiva’s final repository under construction in Olkiluoto in Eurajoki.